 JANDA, JAMES, PAPERS, undated, 0.6 foot (0.6 foot unprocessed).

-Primarily poetry, plays, and children's stories.
-Most notable is "The Hanbelachia Collection," which pertains to Native Americans and Catholic evangelization by Jesuits in South Dakota.
+Primarily poetry, plays, and children's stories; of special note is "The Hanbelachia Collection," which pertains to Dakota-Lakota Indians and Jesuit evangelization in South Dakota.
 This collection is closed.

 KATERI TEKAKWITHA PROJECT ORAL HISTORY COLLECTION, 1989-2012, 2.2 feet.

 Recordings, transcripts, photography, and notes regarding religious prayer and devotion to then sainthood candidate Kateri Tekakwitha (Mohawk) by Dakota-Lakota Jemez, Laguna, Navajo, Pima, Tohono O'odham, Menominee, Ottawa, and Winnebago [Ho Chunk] Indians in South Dakota, Arizona, New Mexico, Washington State and Wisconsin.

 KISEMANITO CENTRE COLLECTION, 1981-1986, undated, 4.6 feet (1.2 feet unprocessed).